 It may keep your sugar levels stable

-It may, however, help maintain and stabilize blood glucose levels!
+Apple Cider vinegar may help maintain and stabilize blood glucose levels.
 You may recall from our Sugar is Sugar is Sugar article that spikes in your blood sugar levels can negatively affect your energy and your digestion.
 If you are able to maintain stable blood sugar levels, your body can function at a more optimal level.
-Spiking and dropping of these levels often leads to weight gain and lethargy.

 However, the Mayo Clinic indicates that there is very little scientific support for these claims.
 They recommend a healthy diet and physical activity as the most effective means to lose weight.